Apr

 Inhalant allergies are easier to diagnose and to treat than food allergies.
 Your doctor will likely refer you to an allergist when you have allergies that do not respond to treatment with intermittent over the counter antihistamines.
 Your symptoms may come on in the spring with itchy eyes and a runny nose.
 From year to year you find that you become more and more dependent on antihistamines and nose drops to unplug your nose.
 The allergist likely will do sensitivity tests, which consist of skin prick or scratch tests on the back or the forearms.

 In more serious allergies, where the patient has coughing and wheezing attacks following allergic reactions, the allergist may suggest to start intermittent allergy injections alongside the standard inhalation therapy for asthma.
-The allergist prescribes an allergy serum where the lab mixes ingredients based on all of the positive tests that led to a strongly positive skin reactions through allergy testing.
+An allergy serum is prescribed where the lab mixes ingredients based on all of the positive tests that led to a strongly positive skin reactions when allergy testing was done.
+Typically the family doctor or his nurse will start the allergy injections initially in weekly intervals, later when the maintenance dose is reached, it may be modified to injections every 10 to 14 days.

 The allergy injections stimulate the immune system to produce harmless competing antibodies, which counteract the disease producing allergic antibodies.
 In the process of desensitization shots the immune system will normalize, which means that the inflammatory response of the immune system settles down to normal.